-Included herein is a Senate Bill 610-compliant water supply assessment (WSA) in support of the proposed South San Francisco San Francisco Public Utilities Commission (SFPUC) Site Project ("Project"; Figure 1).
-The proposed Project is located between Mission Road and El Camino Real in the City of South San Francisco, California.
-The proposed Project consists of a new mixed-use development that includes 812 multifamily residential (MFR) units, approximately 13,000 square feet of commercial space, and associated irrigated landscaping.
-The proposed Project is located within the California Water Service (Cal Water) South San Francisco District (SSF District) service area and Cal Water will be the water service provider for the proposed Project.
+Included herein is a Senate Bill 610-compliant water supply assessment (WSA) in support of the proposed Healthpeak Vantage Project ("Project"; Figure 1).
+The proposed Project site is comprised of approximately 19 acres located in the City of South San Francisco, California (Wilsey Ham, 2022a).
+The proposed Project includes the construction of a biotechnical research and development (R&D) campus.
+Proposed uses would include a mix of office, R&D, food services, fitness/gym uses, and irrigated landscape (Wilsey Ham, 2022a).
+A detailed site plan for the proposed Project is included in Appendix A. The proposed Project is located within the California Water Service (Cal Water) South San Francisco District (SSF District) service area and Cal Water will be the water service provider for the proposed Project.

 The information provided in this WSA is consistent with California Water Code (CWC or Water Code) §10910-10912 requirements and the California Department of Water Resources' (DWR's) Guidebook for Implementation of Senate Bill 610 and Senate Bill 221 of 2001: To Assist Water Suppliers, Cities, and Counties in Integrating Water and Land Use Planning, dated 8 October 2003.
-The text of specific sub-sections of the Water Code is included in indented and italicized font at the beginning of specific sections of this WSA.
-The information presented in those respective sections, and the associated tables and figures, respond directly to Water Code requirements.
+The text of specific sub-sections of the Water Code is included in greyed boxes and italicized font at the beginning of specific sections of this WSA.
+The information presented in those respective sections, and the associated tables and figures, respond directly to applicable Water Code requirements.

-The purpose of this WSA is to evaluate whether Cal Water has sufficient water supply to meet the current and planned water demands within its SSF District service area, including the demands associated with the proposed Project, during normal and dry hydrologic years over a 20-year time horizon.
+The purpose of a WSA is to evaluate whether a water provider has sufficient water supply to meet the current and planned water demands within its service area, including the demands associated with the proposed Project, during normal and dry hydrologic years over a 20-year time horizon.
+Given that the SSF District shares its contractual allocation for its primary supply source (i.e., the City and County of San Francisco's Regional Water System [RWS]) with Cal Water's Bear Gulch and Mid-Peninsula Districts (referred to as the "three Peninsula Districts", Figure 2), the collective projected supplies and demands for all three Peninsula Districts are considered in this WSA.
 More specifically, this WSA includes:

-- A summary of the WSA requirements articulated in Water Code §10910-10912 and a description of how they apply to the proposed Project; - A description and analysis of the current and projected future water demands of the proposed Project through the year 2040; - A description and analysis of the historical, current, and projected future water demands for the Cal Water SSF District service area through the year 2040; - A description and analysis of the current and projected future water supplies for the Cal Water SSF District service area through the year 2040; and - A comparison of the water supplies and demands for the Cal Water SSF District service area, including the projected water demands associated with the proposed Project.
+- A summary of the WSA requirements articulated in Water Code §10910-10912 and a description of how they apply to the proposed Project; - A description and analysis of the current and projected future water demands of the proposed Project through the year 2045; - A description and analysis of the historical and current water demands for the SSF District, and projected future water demands for the three Peninsula Districts' service areas through the year 2045; - A description and analysis of the current and projected future water supplies for the three Peninsula Districts' service areas through the year 2045; and